half-1999/half-1999/README.md

-I am at present pursuing my Bachelor's degree in Computer Science and Engineering.
-I have a serious passion for Full stack web development.
+I completed my Bachelor's degree in Computer Science and Engineering.
+I have a serious passion for Full stack Web Development.
 I ❤️ building responsive Websites and Web applications with amazing UI/UX.
-- 🔭 I’m currently working on Full Stack Web Applications as well as Improving My Problem Solving Skills.
+- 🔭 I’m currently working on Front End Web Applications as well as Improving My Problem Solving Skills.
-- 🔭 Practicing DSA and implement in C++.
+- 🔭
-- 🔭 Taking intrest in Cyber Security.
+- 🔭 Taking interest in Cyber Security.

 ___